Join CityClub

 Bradford Live

-Massive transformations are underway at Bradford’s iconic Odeon Theatre, which will become a 3,800-capacity music venue.
-The venue is ‘bringing the beat back to Bradford’ and represents one of the largest regeneration schemes in the city’s history.
+Massive transformations have been seen at Bradford’s iconic Odeon Theatre, where it has become a 3,800-capacity music venue.
+The scheme aims to ‘bring the beat back to Bradford’ and represents one of the largest regeneration schemes in Bradford’s history.

 Bradford Live is restoring its iconic 1930 landmark to its former glory, creating a hub for both entertainment events and conference spaces.
-Once open, predicted for 2024, the reborn Bradford landmark will attract 300,000 predicted annual visitors.
+It has reached practical completion and is undergoing the final ‘fit out’ to fully bring together the project.
+Once complete, the reborn Bradford landmark will attract 300,000 predicted annual visitors.
 It will also introduce four new bars, each with a unique style, to generate revenue to maintain, improve, and sustain the space.
 A brilliant, thriving new place in the heart of Bradford City Centre.

 One City Park

-A £35 million project to introduce a new five-storey grade A office space in Bradford City Centre is underway.
-One City Park will approximately accommodate 450 new jobs, bringing skilled professionals to Bradford.
-Additionally, the development will bring around 300 construction jobs to the city.
+One City Park was a £35 million regeneration project in Bradford.
+It has recently been completed, and it features a new five-storey grade A office space in Bradford City Centre.
+One City Park accommodates approximately 450 new jobs, bringing skilled professionals to Bradford.
+Additionally, the development brought around 300 jobs to the city during the phases of construction.
 Bradford Council identified the need for grade-A office spaces in the city, as major businesses were hesitant to relocate to the city.
-So, due to this, plans for One City Park began.
+So, due to this, plans for One City Park were announced.

-One City Park will turn Bradford from a commuter town and home for hybrid working to its high-profile destination for employment.
+One City Park is helping turn Bradford from a commuter town and home for hybrid working to a high-profile destination for employment.
 The introduction of new businesses will have a ripple effect throughout the city, as workers and companies relocate North to the city.
 Bradford property market and rental demand will grow, with many skilled professionals looking for high-quality accommodation.
 Furthermore, growth in rental demand will see rental prices rise, as there is a supply-demand imbalance in the city.

 Darley Street Market